fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.intezer.com/blog/research/how-we-hacked-azure-functions-and-escaped-docker/">-How We Hacked Azure Functions and Escaped Docker </a>

+<a href="https://thezerohack.com/how-i-might-have-hacked-any-microsoft-account">-How I Might Have Hacked Any Microsoft Account</a>

 <a href="https://v3d.medium.com/full-account-takeover-via-password-reset-flaw-my-first-blog-10d6e11df2e0">-Full Account Takeover via Password Reset Flaw</a>

 <h2> Cyber News and Updates (2021-2022) :- </h2>